a7madgamal/gaza-trust-me/_AI/progress.md

 - When removing items, update all subsequent numbering in that section
 - Maintain consistent indentation levels for sub-items

----
+## About This File

+This document tracks the progress of building the help-seeking platform.
+As we complete each task, we'll check off the corresponding checkbox (`- [ ]` → `- [x]`) to maintain a clear view of what's been accomplished and what remains to be done.
+This helps maintain project momentum and provides a comprehensive overview of the development status.

+when asked to implement a point, try to stick the point scope as possible

+## Related Documents

+Read this files carefuly for an over view of the project

+- [📋 Product Requirements Document](product.md) - Complete product specifications and requirements

 ## 1. Infrastructure Setup & Workspace Initialization

-- [ ] 1.1.
+- [x] 1.1.
 Initialize Git repository with proper .gitignore, commit hooks
 - [ ] 1.2.
 Initialize monorepo workspace structure with proper TypeScript configuration. create empty minimal workspaces for backend and frontend
 - [ ] 1.3.
 Set up package.json dependencies for React/Vite frontend with Material UI, strict TypeScript, eslint and development tooling
 - [ ] 1.4.
 Configure Node.js backend workspace with TypeScript strict mode, tRPC, Zod, and production-ready tooling